jfasch/jfasch-home/about/site/work-in-progress/blink/glt.rst

   onto one *single-threaded* event loop.
-Given that timers are events, this gives us the possiblity to run multiple LED blinking programs in one single thread - saving all the context switching and scheduling overhead that multithreaded program usually bring.
+Given that timers are events, this gives us the possiblity to run multiple LED blinking programs in one single thread - saving all the context switching and scheduling overhead that multithreaded programs usually exhibit.
 Blinking with less glitches caused by context switch hiccups!
 * Ah, blinking patterns.
 Know what Python decorators are?
 Closures?
   We'll twist our brains and create a ``@program`` decorator, implemented as a triple-closure, and use that to write a number of